 The morning of the ceremony we took a Metrobus from our apartment in Alexandria to the District.
 Because we would be a couple hundred yards distant, I carried along binoculars and a transistor radio, to better see and hear the inaugural address.
 We settled in on the National Mall just across the Capitol Reflecting Pool, as close as us non-ticket holders could get to the podium and reviewing stand built and deconstructed every four years for the occasion.In those days, WTOP News Radio dominated the AM airwaves.
 The station advertised it would carry the inaugural address live, along with its standard coverage on time, temperature and traffic.
 Setting up well before the 12:00 noon swearing in, I dialed the radio to 1500 AM to check for pre-ceremony coverage and turned up the volume full blast.
 There was totally unexpected and exciting news.
-Reports were issuing from unidentified sources that after 444 days the Iranian hostages were being freed.
-I exclaimed aloud.
+Reports issued from unidentified sources that after 444 days the Iranian hostages were being freed.
+I exclaimed aloud, "They are being freed."
 Heads turned.
-I was asked to repeat what I said.
+People asked me to repeat myself.
 The crowd closed in and asked for updates.
 Minutes after the swearing in, WTOP reported the hostages were in the air and had cleared Iranian airspace.
-I announced the news to my neighbors who jumped for joy and broke into resounding cheers.
+I announced the news to my neighbors.
+They jumped for joy and broke into resounding cheers.
 That was truly a historic moment, a new dawning for America, and an instant I can recall 32 years after.

 Reagan’s second inauguration was scheduled four years later, same time and same place, but it was not meant to be.
 I was focused on career, scheduled to fly on business from Washington National Airport to Sioux Falls, South Dakota.
 When I awoke that morning the backyard thermometer read -7 degrees Fahrenheit, the coldest day during my 34 years as a Beltway denizen.
 On landing in Sioux Falls that afternoon it was a relatively balmy 15 degrees – I luxuriated in the warmth Back in DC, not wanting to risk the health of an aging President or to be besmirched by the specter of frostbitten spectators, outdoor inauguration festivities were cancelled.
 I missed not a thing.